 Hospitals' shift away from FFS and toward alternative payment models (APMs) was already in effect for many years prior to the pandemic.
-Per the Health Care Payment Learning and Action Network, 62 percent of health care payments in the U.S. were paid under a traditional FFS model in 2015, while in 2018 that proportion was only 39 percent.9 The movement away from FFS payment has advanced under all payers-commercial, Medicaid, and Medicare.
+Per the Health Care Payment Learning and Action Network, 62 percent of health care payments in the U.S. were paid under a traditional FFS model in 2015, while in 2018 that proportion was only 39 percent.
+The movement away from FFS payment has advanced under all payers-commercial, Medicaid, and Medicare.
 It has been further spurred by the introduction of Accountable Care Organizations through the Affordable Care Act as well as by provisions in the Medicare Access and CHIP Reauthorization Act (MACRA), among many, many other public and private initiatives.

 Momentum was already clearly in favor of APMs before COVID-19 hit.
 But then the COVID-19 pandemic exposed huge fault lines in the FFS model.
 FFS payments are a function of volume of services provided, so when procedures were canceled in droves in the spring, hospitals' revenue dried up.
-On top of that, the COVID-19-driven recession has caused millions to lose their employer-based health insurance coverage.10 This loss is driving a shift in payer mix from commercial reimbursement to payment from Medicaid, the individual market, and self-pay/ uninsured patients.
+On top of that, the COVID-19-driven recession has caused millions to lose their employer-based health insurance coverage.
+This loss is driving a shift in payer mix from commercial reimbursement to payment from Medicaid, the individual market, and self-pay/ uninsured patients.
 Commercial payers tend to have higher contractual rates with hospitals than any other payer type.
 As such, a drop in the share of commercial business implies that, even if the volume of services returns to pre-pandemic levels, hospital revenue will fall.
-For these reasons, industry stakeholders are now calling to accelerate the movement toward APMs.11
+For these reasons, industry stakeholders are now calling to accelerate the movement toward APMs.

-There is evidence that some hospital-centric APMs may incentivize lower utilization of nursing homes12 by Medicare beneficiaries.
-For example, the largest driver of savings in a study of Medicare Shared Savings Program Managed Care Organizations was a reduction in spending in post-acute care facilities.13 Similar findings emerged from studies of the Centers for Medicare & Medicaid Services' (CMS) original Bundled Payments for Care Improvement initiative, CMS' Comprehensive Care for Joint Replacement (CJR) program, and comparisons of spending for FFS Medicare beneficiaries versus Medicare Advantage (MA) members.10 All this evidence led one paper to deem nursing homes "the piggy bank for savings" in APMs.14 hospital's profit margin increases since they receive the same payment regardless of their costs.
-One of the most effective ways to lower the cost of care is to avoid or reduce the length of a patient's stay in a post-acute care facility.10 And as lower-acuity patients are routed away from nursing homes, the average acuity level of nursing home patients increases, which puts further strain on the nursing home's finances and staffing needs.
+There is evidence that some hospital-centric APMs may incentivize lower utilization of nursing homes by Medicare beneficiaries.
+For example, the largest driver of savings in a study of Medicare Shared Savings Program Managed Care Organizations was a reduction in spending in post-acute care facilities.
+Similar findings emerged from studies of the Centers for Medicare & Medicaid Services' (CMS) original Bundled Payments for Care Improvement initiative, CMS' Comprehensive Care for Joint Replacement (CJR) program, and comparisons of spending for FFS Medicare beneficiaries versus Medicare Advantage (MA) members.
+All this evidence led one paper to deem nursing homes "the piggy bank for savings" in APMs.

 The basic idea underlying each of these studies is that under the APM, the hospital receives a bundled payment (or a case rate) intended to finance all care required for a patient over a defined period.
-As the cost to provide care to the patient decreases, the
+As the cost to provide care to the patient decreases, the hospital's profit margin increases since they receive the same payment regardless of their costs.
+One of the most effective ways to lower the cost of care is to avoid or reduce the length of a patient's stay in a post-acute care facility.
+And as lower-acuity patients are routed away from nursing homes, the average acuity level of nursing home patients increases, which puts further strain on the nursing home's finances and staffing needs.